-The alternative is in McCall's words: "In the chase for unreasonable profit, sound land use theories are trampled, making some of us wonder if we might awaken someday to find we don't want to live here anymore."
+"In the chase for unreasonable profit," Tom said, "sound land use theories are trampled, making some of us wonder if we might awaken someday to find we don't want to live here anymore."

-I for one, like this community of McMinnville and this county, so please forgive my zeal, it's well intended.
-Again many thanks to the McMinnville Chamber of Commerce for asking me to speak today.
+I for one, like this community of McMinnville and this county, and intend to stay, so please forgive my zeal-it's well intended.
+Again, many thanks to the McCall Society for asking me to speak today.